mistakia/league/docs/constitution.md

 **Rookie Tag.**

 3. Each year one (1) rookie can be extended for $0.
+This will not count toward a players extension count.

 **Salary Cap Enforcement.**

-4. The $200 Salary Cap will be enforced at the following times:
+4. The $200 Salary Cap will be enforced during the offseason, at the following times:

 (a) Player Retention & Designation deadline;